 Below, I take you on a deep journey through John Boyd’s OODA Loop.
 My goal is to show you that it isn’t merely the simple four-step decision-making tool it is often seen as, but rather is in many respects a tao, or way of thinking, about the world in order to deal with uncertainty (or in other words, life!).
 Once you understand the Tao of Boyd, you’ll find yourself using it more and more in your daily life.

 If we don’t communicate with the outside world — to gain information for knowledge and understanding — we die out to become a non-discerning and uninteresting part of that world. —John Boyd

 The first step in the OODA Loop is to observe.
 This is the step that allows us to overcome the 2nd Law of Thermodynamics.
 By observing and taking into account new information about our changing environment, our minds become an open system rather than a closed one, and we are able to gain the knowledge and understanding that’s crucial in forming new mental models.
 As an open system, we’re positioned to overcome confusion-inducing mental entropy.

 From a tactical standpoint, to effectively observe you need to have good situational awareness.
 You need to always be in Condition Yellow.
 Condition Yellow is best described as relaxed alert.
 There’s no specific threat situation, but you have your head up and eyes open, and you’re taking in your surroundings in a relaxed, but alert manner.
-I plan on doing a post later this year on improving your situational awareness, but here are a couple things you can start doing now to improve your “A-Game” (as my friend Mike Seeklander calls it):
+I recommend reading our thorough guide to developing strong, sharp, discerning situational awareness, but here are a couple things you can start doing now to improve your “A-Game” (as my friend Mike Seeklander calls it):